 Without the chemistry of photosynthesis, ozone, and a molecule called Rubisco, none of us would be here.
 So how did we get so lucky?
 To find out, host David Pogue investigates the surprising molecules that allowed life on Earth to begin, and ultimately thrive.
 Along the way, he finds out what we’re all made of—literally.
-(Premiering February 17, 2021)
+(Enjoy this program with Audio Description.)

 Beyond the Elements: Life

 PBS Airdate: February 17, 2021

 DAVID POGUE (Science and Technology Author): What’s it take to make our modern world?

 I’m David Pogue.
 Join me on a high-speed chase through the elements and beyond.